 Here’s a list of GEOCELL offices in Tbilisi in case you want to buy a SIM there or top up:

 Other popular and recommended providers include MagtiCom and Beeline.
 They all charge similar prices and cover the same areas in and around Tbilisi.
 If you plan on doing some travel around Georgia, look further into the coverage maps of each provider (or grab a second SIM).

 The easiest way to top up or recharge the mobile phone plan is at the self-service kiosks around the city.
 Look for the big orange ATM-style machines in supermarkets, malls, and shops.

 Local calls cost about $0.05 a minute.

-Georgia has the easiest visa policy in the world: 1 year, no questions asked (as long as your country is on the quite extensive list) and the visa renews when you leave the country.
+Georgia has the easiest visa policy in the world: 1 year, no questions asked (as long as your country is on the quite extensive list) visa-free access for most Western countries.
 In effect, you could stay here forever.
-That might be music to the ears of nomads in Thailand or for US citizens looking to spend a longer period “near” Europe.
+That might be music to the ears of nomads in places like Thailand, or for US citizens looking to spend a longer period “near” Europe.

 Georgia is becoming popular as a place to do business and set up residency from a tax point of view.

 Why is Georgia a popular place to become a tax resident?
 Well, the easiest answer is that income earned outside of Georgia is not subject to taxation.

 It’s fairly easy to establish tax residency in Georgia.
 Just stay for longer than 183 days in the country in any 12-month period.
 If your annual income exceeds USD $90,000, you don’t even need to spend the 6 months in the country.
 You can apply as a high net worth individual.
 (Note: there are a few other boxes to tick on this application but the Georgian government has tried to make things as easy as possible).

 Kathleen Di Paolo of Wanderers Wealth, a tax expert that wants to empower Digital Nomads, Freelancers, Expats and all other Wanderers of the World with financial freedom, has this to say about Georgia: